Business Directory SAAS or WordPress?

 Like first impressions, it is not impressive.

-This is also keeping in mind the larger price.
+This is also keeping in mind the more significant price.

-The biggest limitation appears to be access to the source code or customization, which isn’t permitted under their subscriber plan.
+The most significant limitation appears to be access to the source code or customization, which isn’t permitted under their subscriber plan.

-To gain access, you have to purchase the Source License, which costs $1,499 and only includes 30 days of support.
+To gain access, you must purchase the Source License, which costs $1,499 and only includes 30 days of support.

-That’s the only way that will allow you to change the design, templates, or add any extra features.
+That’s the only way that will allow you to change the design and templates or add any extra features.

 Brilliant Directories has been around since 2009 and uses the SAAS (software as a service) model.